-For example, if you want to install a garbage disposal unit, you’ll have to do some additional work (installing a switch, connecting the wiring of the outlet and the newly added switch and electrical box).
+For example, if you want to install a garbage disposal unit, you’ll have to do some additional work (installing a switch, connecting the outlet’s wiring and the newly added switch and electrical box).
 As we’ve already stated, plan everything before you’ve started the project.

 Furthermore, connecting a new electrical outlet to the branch circuit might cause you additional issues.
 Be sure to check the building and electrical codes first because some of the codes might restrict the number of outlets you can connect to a branch circuit.

 If this happens, you will most likely be forced to hire a professional electrician since the solution to this issue includes adding a branch circuit that is new and a circuit breaker.

 Although installing an electrical outlet under the sink doesn’t sound like that big of a project, for homeowners with no prior knowledge or experience when it comes to electrical installations, this project could simply be too complicated.

 Especially if it involves installing a garbage disposal unit, for example.
 The best thing to do is contact a professional or someone with experience who can either guide you or do the work for you.
 Either way, be careful with electrical installations and don’t take these types of projects lightly as they can cause major damage if installed poorly.